 Racing the heat at the Pemberton G83

 It’s close to midday in Pemberton and I join other mountain bikers gathered on a field about to commence the last race (adventure!) of the WA XCM State Series for 2019.
 This round was organised by the running group at Perth Trail Series, their first mountain bike event.
-Already 34 degrees Celsius I am sweating at the start line, it is going to be a summery ride on the forest trails.
+Already 34 degrees Celsius and I am sweating at the start line, it is going to be a summery ride on the forest trails and a little bit of a shock to the body, given the summer season hasn’t yet commenced in Perth.
+I’m still keen though.
 Pemberton is a great place to mountain bike in Western Australia, it is one spot where you can ride under the tall forest in natural surroundings.
 Quite a few of the trails are in town and we were able to cycle to the race event village from our accommodation.

 The 83 km riders are already riding out at the mountain bike park back in town, they started at 11:00 am.
 The 53 km category which is the race I am in, sets off at midday followed by the 23 km category.

 The beginning of the race is a flurry of eagerness as we move across the field and into the shaded Gloucester National Forest to then descend through a very memorable sequence of switch backs.
 The thrills flow and the dry ground attributes to a good spot to slide out on the tight corners.
 I’ve performed the slide out trick a few times in Kalamunda and intentionally take it easy on these turns in Pemberton.
 We are greeted with a few ‘hike the bike’ efforts up steep embankments topped with trees.
 This tires me out early on in the course and I don’t recover straight away, finding myself falling behind a little.
 We cross a few bridges.
 The temperature on my garmin GPS device rises from 34 to 36 degrees Celsius at the 5 km mark.
 Then by 7 kms it surges to a searing 38 degrees Celsius.